ajaytalanki/Shell/README.md

 ## Limitations
 ### Background Jobs:
-The biggest limitation is that the program implements no background jobs.
-An attempt was made to implement background jobs however the trials failed to print out the completion messages in order.
+The biggest limitation is that the program doesn't background jobs.